nguyentancrypto-source/iconic-logistics-website/REPORT_SUMMARY.md

 **Active Challenges:**
-	- 🟡 Nội dung trang còn placeholder, thiếu hình ảnh thực tế, thiếu Item Detail, thiếu loading/error state
+	- 🟡 Content still needs more real-world examples and images
-	- 🟡 Chưa có test coverage cho component chính, chưa có E2E test
+	- 🟡 Need more comprehensive test coverage for components
+	- 🟡 Advanced features and animations pending

 **Upcoming Risks:**